pulumi/pulumi-hugo/themes/default/content/blog/top-5-things-for-azure-devs-static-websites/index.md

 ![Select build directory](./build_directory.png)

-When the Visual Studio Code completes configuring your application, you will be prompted to deploy.
+When VS Code completes configuring your application, you will be prompted to deploy.

 ![Deploy](./deploy_swa.png)